 Please bring high-altitude medicine such as Diamox or other medications your doctor recommends.

 During the first few days in Cusco, please eat, light up, and drink plenty of water.
-Coca-tea will help.
+Coca-Cola will help.

 Where can I book the Salkantay Trek in Cusco?

-Machu Picchu is the most important tourist destination in South America and Peru; we have limited access to this sanctuary.
+Machu Picchu is South America and Peru's most important tourist destination; we have limited access to this sanctuary.
 We have 2 train companies.
 Aguas Calientes Town, or Machu Picchu Pueblo, is a small town that receives thousands of tourists.
 Considering these factors, you must always book your itinerary in advance.

 Booking the tour as early as possible will allow us to choose the best train, hotel, and Machu Picchu admission schedules.